winni2k/htslibpp/README.md

     // hdr and myHeader3 refer to the same struct
     // this is not a move in the way c++11 thinks of it.
     // However, using move allows the constructor to know
-    // not to duplicate the bcf_hrd_t record. bcf_hdr_t *hdr = bcf_hdr_dup(myHeader1.data());
+    // not to duplicate the bcf_hdr_t record. bcf_hdr_t *hdr = bcf_hdr_dup(myHeader1.data());
     bcf_hdr myHeader3(std::move(*(hdr)));